- | 4:15 pm

 The General Court ruled in Google's favor despite upholding most of the Commission's initial findings

-Google has overturned a €1.49 billion fine imposed by the European Commission for allegedly stifling competition in its AdSense for Search (AFS) advertising platform.
+The European Union’s General Court in Luxembourg has overturned a €1.49 billion fine imposed by the European Commission on Google for allegedly stifling competition in its AdSense for Search (AFS) advertising platform.

 The General Court, a lower court of the European Union (EU), ruled in Google’s favor despite upholding most of the Commission’s initial findings.